-Tanks and other static equipment are shown using a Grey 160 border and Grey 192 fill.
+Tanks and other static equipment are shown using the colours in Table 2-2.

 Indicate alarms and abnormal conditions using the standard icons listed in Table 2-2.
 In addition, a coloured rectangle shall be shown around the equipment or instrument reading, as per Section 2.6.